alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 or more than 0.8 petabytes per month.
 At $0.018 per GB the total cost is about $15K, which can be a substantial portion of our AWS costs.
-Going from free to $15K just in ELB-related traffic costs is not nice.
+Going from free to $15K just in ELB-related traffic costs does not look good.

 The solution was obvious:
 remove the first ELB handling the majority of the traffic,